Credit Control

 What is Credit Control?

 Credit control refers to the process of regulating and managing the extension of credit by financial institutions to borrowers.
-It aims to balance the need for providing credit to stimulate economic growth while minimizing the risk of default and financial instability.
-Effective credit control involves assessing the creditworthiness of borrowers, setting credit limits, monitoring credit utilization, and implementing measures to mitigate potential risks.
+It aims to balance the need for providing credit to stimulate economic growth while minimising the risk of default and financial instability.
+Effective credit control involves assessing the creditworthiness of borrowers, setting credit limits, monitoring credit utilisation, and implementing measures to mitigate potential risks.

 How Credit Control Works?